www-splitcells-net/net.splitcells.network/doc/manual/command.naming.conventions.md

 # Command Naming Convention

-At the heart of this project is a convention how commands are named.
+At the heart of this project is a convention determining how commands are named.
 Without such a convention it would be harder to find new commands and remember the names of every day commands.

 The gist of the convention is: